 Birla Mandir, Prasad’s IMAX, NTR Gardens and Tomb of Saidana Maa Saheba are some of the most alluring spots adjacent to the lake.
 The lake connects Hyderabad and Secunderabad.
 It is engirdled by four green belts, namely Indira Gandhi Park, Lumbini Park, Sanjeevaiah Park and Raj Bhavan Road.

 This prominent picnic and recreation spot proffers water-sports activities like boating, yachting and sailing.
 Regatta competition that is held annually charges the vicinity with zeal.
-Many private parties and candle light dinner are also arranged beside the lake.
+Many private parties and candlelight dinners are also arranged beside the lake.

 Inside the temple are the shrines of Navagrahas, Hanuman, Ganesh, Shiva and Lakshmi.
 The main sanctum of Lord Jagannath is placed with his siblings Devi Subhadra and Lord Balabhadra.
-Shikhra is its longest structure and in one of the main attraction of the complex; one can get inside the temple following a flight of stairs.
+Shikhar is its longest structure and is one of the main attractions of the complex; one can get inside the temple following a flight of stairs.
 There are three entranceways for the complex and the one in front of the main temple is the main gate.
 The carvings of this temple make it look even more beautiful.